 An expert Vascular Surgeon was instructed to prepare a report for the case, who concluded that the non freezing cold injury had been suffered as a consequence of exposure to cold and wet on the training course, and that unfortunately the injury was unlikely to resolve.
 The medical expert recommended that the client should avoid exposure to cold conditions.
 This obviously limited our client’s career options.

-Personal Injury Solicitor Gavin Hughes also obtained a report from an expert employment consultant, to assist with calculating the claim for loss of financial earnings.
+Gavin also obtained a report from an expert employment consultant, to assist with calculating the claim for loss of financial earnings.
 The employment consultant discussed possible alternative job options with the client, and the client was able to map out how he wished his career to progress.

 The client planned to obtain qualifications to enable him to work as a heating engineer.
 The employment consultant provided details of projected earnings from salary, pension and other fringe benefits in the course of the full army career that the client hoped to pursue; and his anticipated earnings in his proposed career as a heating engineer.